Terraflock·Entropis·Ntrop·Xentrop

 ENT-TRANSFER / L5

-Exposed brain to exemplars E1-E10 around prototype P.
+Exposed brain to related exemplars around an unseen central category.

 Emergent statistical learning.
 The brain formed the central tendency without explicit training.